urbit/docs.urbit.org/content/courses/app-school/1-arvo.md

   application to be able to run threads via a Unix socket and receive their results.
 Khan's external interface is still experimental, but it's also good for running threads internally.
+- **Lick**: Inter-process communication (IPC) vane.
+Lick manages IPC ports, and the communication between Urbit applications and POSIX applications via these ports.
+  Other vanes and applications ask Lick to open an IPC port, notify it when something is connected or disconnected, and transfer data between itself and the Unix application.

 ## Userspace